danielsularea/lily.work/_work/2018-02-21-ibm-care-advisor-for-breast.md

 <figure>
   <img src="../assets/img/ca-breast/riskfactors.svg" />
-  <figcaption>The different combinations of risk factors and recommended follow-up.</figcaption>
+  <figcaption>Some of the risk factors and possible recommended follow-up</figcaption>
 </figure>

 However, while radiologists wildly disagree on a universal follow-up for high-risk patients, we have found that breast imaging institutions strive to standardize practice by enforcing one protocol for all its radiologists.